-- This measurement is performed on both eves in a darkened room, and takes less than five minutes - You will be asked to remove your glasses (if worn) but you can wear contact lenses.
-You will be asked to place your head against the device's forehead and chin rests to keep it Image of an optical coherence tomography stable while the images are taken.
-The machine

-- device will be positioned in front of your eye (see photo) but there will be no contact with your eye. - You will be asked to focus on the centre of a cross.
+- This measurement is performed on both eyes in a darkened room and takes less than five minutes. - You will be asked to remove your glasses (if worn), but you can wear contact lenses.
+You will be asked to place your head against the device's forehead and chin rests to keep it stable while the images are taken.
+The device will be positioned in front of your eye (see photo) but there will be no contact with your eye. - You will be asked to focus on the centre of a cross.
 There will be a flash of light as the images are taken.